 5. Reduce the momentum to provide more effective service.

-Some amendments to Title IV-D to make the program stronger are being proposed in Congress this year.
-We urge that those changes be given a chance to operate before tampering wit the funding formula.

-We recommend that the Regional Offices of the Office of Child Support Enforcement and the Institute of Child Support Enforcement work with individual states in minoriting problems caused by the verificiles in program administration in different pinpointing problems caused by the variables in program administration in different states.
+Some amendments to Title IV-D to make the program stronger are being pro-posed in Congress this year.
+We urge that those changes be given a chance to oper-ate before tampering wit the funding formula.
+We recommend that the Regional Offices of the Office of Child Support Enforce-ment and the Institute of Child Support Enforcement work with individual states in princeiting areals and by the variables in program administration in different pinpointing problems caused by the variables in program administration in different states.
 This approach will prove the most efficient in bringing about needed improvements.